Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Introduction

+Note that the actual solution of the optimization problems is not intended but already studied, e.g., in our papers \cite{Gabih et al (2022) PowerFixed,Gabih et al (2022) PowerRandom}.
+The derived results appear to be helpful for the analysis of portfolio selection problems under partial information in general, and not only to the specific situation where investors draw information for estimating unobservable drifts from return observations which are combined with additional information from expert opinions, as in this work.

-The paper is organized as follows.
-In Section \ref{market_model} we introduce the financial market model with partial information of the drift and formulate the portfolio optimization problem.
+{\paragraph{Paper organization}} In Section \ref{market_model} we introduce the financial market model with partial information on the drift and formulate the portfolio optimization problem.
 The well posedness of that problem is studied in Section \ref{sec_wellposedness}.
-The main result is Theorem \ref{theo_bound_V} providing an upper bound for the expected terminal wealth expressed in terms of the solution to some matrix Riccati differential equation and involving the initial value of the non-observable drift.
-That results allows to deduce sufficient conditions to the model parameters ensuring the well posedness of the utility maximization problem under full information.
-The respective conditions for the case of partial information follow from the projection of the above upper bound on the $\sigma$-algebra representing the initial information of the partially informed investor.
+We derive sufficient conditions to the model parameters ensuring the well posedness of the utility maximization problem under full as well as partial information.
 These conditions become quite explicit for market models with a single risky asset which are considered in Subsection \ref{WellPosedSpecialCase}.
 Section \ref{numeric_result} illustrates the theoretical findings by results of some numerical experiments and visualizes the derived restrictions on the model parameters.
 The appendix collects proofs which are removed from the main text.

 \paragraph{Notation} Throughout this paper, we use the notation $I_d$ for the identity matrix in $\R^{d\times d}$, $0_{d}$ denotes the null vector in $\R^d$, $0_{d\times m}$ the null matrix in $\R^{d\times m}$.
-For a symmetric and positive-semidefinite matrix $A\in\R^{d\times d}$ we call a symmetric and positive-semidefinite matrix $B\in\R^{d\times d}$ the \emph{square root} of $A$ if $B^{\top}B=A$.
+For a symmetric and positive-semidefinite matrix $A\in\R^{d\times d}$ we call a symmetric and positive-semidefinite matrix $B\in\R^{d\times d}$ the \emph{square root} of $A$ if { $B^2=A$}.
 The square root is unique and will be denoted by $A^{1/2}$.
 For a generic process $X$ we denote by $\mathbb{G}^X$ the filtration generated by $X$.